 - AKC Registered (Limited Registration is acceptable).

-- Spayed and neutered dogs are not eligible to participate in Beagle Field Trials but are eligible to participate in Beagle 2 Couple Pack Hunting Tests.
+- Spayed bitches and neutered dogs are eligible to participate in Beagle Field trials – see July 2018 Update.

 - Bitches in season are not eligible to compete in classes with combined sexes.